Keeping our guests and employees safe

 - We have adapted or suspended some experiences and facilities to ensure that social distancing is suitably maintained.
 For example some games, interactive experiences or play areas have either been modified or suspended to ensure guest safety.

 - We have installed new hygiene screens at many of our service counters and food stalls to help physically separate guests from employees.

 - We have revised some of our standard operating protocols in order to reduce the proximity of our employees to guests.

-- We have introduced enhanced cleaning measures throughout the day, which seek to disinfect high-frequency touch points, such as tables and chairs, service counters, flush handles, door handles, lift buttons and taps.
+- We have introduced enhanced cleaning measures throughout the day, which seek to disinfect high-frequency touch points, such as our rides, tables and chairs, service counters, flush handles, door handles, lift buttons and taps.

 - We have introduced new deep cleaning measures in the event that a person presents themselves with symptoms consistent with COVID-19.

 - We have introduced a large number of hygiene stations/hand sanitiser dispensers around the attraction for guests to use.

 - We have introduced new Personal Protective Equipment (PPE) requirements for a range of activities that employees routinely perform.
 These include face masks, disposable gloves, eye protection and hand sanitiser.
 The use of such equipment and clothing by our employees is both to protect them and our guests.